Applying research techniques to a variety of challenging epidemiological and biomedical problems

-Our Master's (MSc) in Epidemiology will provide students with opportunities to apply research techniques to a variety of challenging epidemiological and biomedical problems.
-See further information under programme content and programme structure.
+Our Master's (MSc) in Epidemiology offers a thorough grounding in epidemiological research and the application of statistical and mathematical methods to epidemiological investigation and practice.
+Students will be given the opportunity to apply research techniques to a variety of challenging epidemiological and biomedical problems.

-Suitable candidates will have a good degree in a quantitative health science or in mathematics or statistics from a University of good standing.
-English language requirement IELTS overall score 7 or equivalent, with a minimum of 6.5 in any area.
+Suitable candidates will have a 2.1 Honours degree in mathematics or statistics, medicine (human and veterinary) or biological sciences.
+English language requirements are an IELTS overall score 7 or equivalent, with a minimum of 6.5 in any area.

 Is this programme for you?

 We offer a thorough grounding in epidemiological research.
 You will gain a unique insight into the theory and methods developed for the epidemiological study and control of both chronic and infectious disease.